If you’ve got a surrogate lined up but they won’t be using their own eggs to conceive, you’ll need to find an egg donor.

 We can offer treatments involving both known and unknown egg donors, both following a thorough process of preparation.
 This process involves comprehensive medical assessment, detailed screening, consent forms, and counselling of all parties involved in the egg donation.

 All clinic-recruited egg donors are required to meet with the specialist to ensure they are medically suitable for the egg donor program.
 Some of the tests performed by the specialist during the medical review may include screening tests, pelvic ultrasound and Anti-Mullerian Hormone (AMH) test.

 Egg donors are required to undergo an IVF cycle in order to retrieve the eggs.
 Prior to this procedure, egg donors will be asked to attend an information session with a fertility coordinator.
 During this session, they are informed about the type of treatment, the risks of the procedure, lifestyle recommendations and other requirements.

-Women of all ethnic, cultural and religious backgrounds can become egg donors.
-This includes women of all different heights, shapes and sizes, as long as they meet the prerequisites below:
+Individuals of all ethnic, cultural and religious backgrounds can become egg donors.
+This includes individuals of all different heights, shapes and sizes, as long as they meet the prerequisites below:

 Some of the things you may have to think carefully about when choosing a donor are:

 Couples/individuals using a known donor are encouraged to discuss some of the following key issues with their donor:

 It’s important to take your time considering the above.
 Try not to feel rushed and trust your instincts.
 The decisions you make now may have a big effect on the future of any child you create.